Dance in Sri Lanka: Uddekki dance

 Uddekki is a very prestigious dance.
 Its name comes from the uddekki, a small lacquered hand drum in the shape of an hourglass, about seven and 1/2 in high, believed to have been given to people by the gods.
 The two drumskins are believed to have been given by the god Iswara, and the sound by Visnu; the instrument is said to have been constructed according to the instructions of Sakra and was played in the heavenly palace of the gods.
 It is a very difficult instruments to play.
 The dancer sings as he plays, tightening the strings to obtain variations of pitch.

 Pantheru Dance

 Pantheru dance is associated with goddess Pattini.
 Pantheruwa is a round musical instrument made from Brass, similar to a Tambourine without a drumhead.
-The place where it's held is called 'Alluwa' .Circumference of a Pantheruwa is usually 28 inches.
+The place where it's held is called "Alluwa".
+The circumference of a Pantheruwa is usually 28 inches.
 This dance was used by ancient kings to signify victory in a battle.